emwap/stream-paper/paper.md

 particular choice of monad.
 We use the `IO` monad here for the sake of concreteness.

 Why does the representation have two levels of monads?
-It is indeed easy to convert something of type `IO (IO a)` to `IO a` by simply using `join`.
+We can convert something of type `IO (IO a)` to `IO a` by using `join`.
 The key to understanding this representation is that the outer monadic computation performs initialization and is only meant to be called once.
-It computes a new monadic computation corresponding to the inner monad, which is meant to be called many times, once for each element in the stream.
+The outer monad computes a new monadic computation corresponding to the inner monad, which is called once for each element in the stream.

 Our new monadic representation of streams can still be given an API which is functional in flavour and similar to what a programmer would